ryan258/ideaforge/HANDBOOK.md

 ## Adapting for Different Age Groups

 - **Younger Students (Grades 3-4)**: Focus more on the creative aspects and less on the technical details of content creation.
-- **Older Students (Grades 6-7)**: Dive deeper into audience analysis and the strategic aspects of content creation.
+- **Older Students (Grades 6-7)**: Dive deeper into audience analysis, strategic decision-making in The Forge, and the technical aspects of content creation.

 ## Assessment Ideas